MarkSackerberg/umi-cmv3-ui-inofficial/README.md

 7. Copy the LUT address that you see in the green success box and paste it into the `./.env` file as the value for `NEXT_PUBLIC_CANDY_MACHINE_CONFIG`
 8. Deploy your Candy Machine e.g. to Vercel or Cloudflare Pages Done!

+# Thank you!
+Thanks to the metaplex team for creating NFTs on Solana, Candy Machine and Umi.
+Special Thanks to @lorisleiva for creating Umi and being so helpful.
+Also thanks to @tonyboylehub !